Psychology

 PHY 2053+LAlgebra-Based Physics I (+Lab)4

-MAC 2311Analytic Geometry and Calculus I (prerequisites are MAC 1114 and MAC 1140)4
+MAC 2311Analytic Geometry and Calculus I **4

 The Bachelor of Science in Psychology can prepare students interested in pursuing a degree in Law.
 There are no prerequisites for a law degree but the ABA recommends the following knowledge bases to assist in preparing for law school which can be gained in psychology coursework: Problem Solving, Critical Reading, Writing and Editing, Oral Communication and Listening, Research, Organization and Management, Public Service and Promotion of Justice, Relationship-building and Collaboration, Background Knowledge and Exposure to the Law.
 Recommended General Education courses: CCJ 2002 Survey of Crime and Justice and PLA 2013 Survey of American Law.

-Students should consult with their academic advisor for course which may satisfy the General Education requirements and common prerequisites.
+Students should consult with their academic advisor for courses which may satisfy the General Education requirements and common prerequisites.

-In addition to the General Education requirements listed on this page, students must satisfy all additional University requirements, including the Gordon Rule, multicultural, and foreign language requirements.
+In addition to the General Education requirements listed on this page, students must satisfy all additional University requirements, including the College-Level Communication and Computation, Multicultural, and Foreign Language requirements.
 With appropriate planning and coordination with an academic advisor, students may satisfy some of the general University requirements through the General Education curriculum.
-For a complete listing of general degree requirements, refer to the "University Requirements" section of this catalog.
+For a complete listing of general degree requirements, refer to the State University Requirements section of this catalog.

 Students should take STA 2023 Elements of Statistics to partially fulfill the mathematics component of General Education.